pabloazurduy/notes/reinforcement_learning/cc221/cs221_search_1.md

 ### Tree Search Algorithms (the concept)

+We will represent our problem in a tree graph, where each node signifies a state, and each edge represents an action.
+Once this tree is computed, it will facilitate an "exhaustive" search of every possible course of actions (policy).
+Upon completion of the tree, we can find the best path based on a reward function $C(s,a)$

-A search tree is an "exhaustive" search of every possible action from the starting node.
-Each pair of state and action $(s,a)$ is assigned a cost or reward value based on a cost function $C(s,a)$.
-Although it is not always necessary to visit every node in the tree, as we can do a smarter search and ignore nodes that have higher cost than the incumbent, the idea is that in the worst case scenario, we have to visit the entire action space.
-This is similar to doing a branch and bound search.
+It is not always necessary to visit every node in the tree, as we can do a smarter search and ignore nodes that have higher cost than the incumbent, the idea is that in the worst case scenario, we have to visit the entire action space.

+In the following image, we have each node as a state (position of `FCGW`), an action `entities >`, and its cost `entity>:<cost>`.
+In this example, the cost is always 1 (because we are minimizing the total number of actions, therefore each action costs 1).

 <img src="img_cs221/boat_crossing_search_tree.png" style='height:400px;'>

-To formalize a search problem we will have the following
+Let's formalize the definition of a search problem

 ### Formal Definition: Search Problem

+A search problem can be defined as:

-We will have a set of states $S$ with  origin node or state $s_{start}$.
-A set of possible actions $A(s)$, a cost or reward function $R(s,a)$, a set of successor nodes $Successor(s,a)$ which will be deterministic in a search problem, and a indicator of end state $IsEnd(s)$
+1. Set of states $S$ with an origin node or state $s_{start}$.
+2. Set of possible actions $A(s)$.
+3. Cost or reward function $R(s,a)$.
+4. Set of successor nodes $Successor(s,a)$ (which can be deterministic in a search problem).
+5. Indicator of end state $IsEnd(s)$.

-### Search Problem: The Transportation Example
+### Example: The Transportation

 <img src="img_cs221/transportation_example.png" style='height:180px;'>